 Cessna 02 Cockpit — Quite a Big Ask!

-It was decision time.
-Knowing that there was certainly something amiss in the panel's proportions I had two choices.
-Firstly to just wait until the time came when I would finally find some photograph or illustration that would provide the elusive answer.
+Firstly, to just wait until the time came when I would finally find some definitive plan or illustration that would provide the elusive answer.
 Secondly, to soldier on with what I had until that time came...

 I took the second option.